rtilwalia/Fashion-Campus-Orders/README.md

 # Fashion-Campus-Orders
 #### Data Engineering 2024 project for DataEngineer-Zoomcamp.
 Developed an end-to-end data pipeline for an Indonesian e-commerce website Fashion Campus.

-Data is extracted from [Kaggle]https://www.kaggle.com/datasets/latifahhukma/fashion-campus/data?select=transactions.csv
+Data is extracted from Kaggle - https://www.kaggle.com/datasets/latifahhukma/fashion-campus/data?select=transactions.csv

 Information about the data - Fashion Campus, an e-commerce fashion company targeting "Indonesian Young Urbans" - young people aged 15-35 - was established in Indonesia in early 2016.
 The company offers a catalog of local and international brands popular among young people.
 Given that the data is static, the data pipeline operates as a one-time process.